- THE TOOL FOR OCEAN VOYAGING -

 "Because I knew WHY, but I didn't know HOW."

+Mikko Brummer will provide consultancy for sail planning and rigging for the design project.
+He will also make CFD-analysis for the hull and appendices.
+Mikko is the founder and CEO of WB-Sails, Finnish sailmaking company with a long history in differend fields of sailing.
+Functionality of the sails is essential for efficiency and safety in sail handling.
+That’s the reason I wanted the sailmaker to be involved in the design project from early stage.
 I remember Mikko’s name from my childhood following news about Whitbread Round the World Race 1989-1990 while Mikko was sailing on Belmont Finland II as a crew member.
 I contacted Mikko in autumn 2016 and he gave straight away feedback to my early sketch.

 Janne Sipilä is an industrial designer (MA) who has worked previously in different types of marine product design projects.
 Janne will produce 3D-visualizing and detail design in cooperation with me.
 We will also work together with the interior design of the boat.

+Janne has practical touch for the design process, because he also has workshop experience and wide knowhow of materials and manufacturing techniques.
+My old schoolmate told Janne about the Li Yachts project and he was very interested to join the team.
 Now in his daily job Janne works with interior designs for cruise ship industry.
 In this project design serves strongly the purpose and I feel that it is good balance for Janne’s daily job.
 He can also bring opinions from the design and manufacturing perspective to the project.